WOMEN IN CAPITAL & FINANCE

 More Representation Will Fuel Women-Led Firms To Reach Their Full Potential In The Economy

 And the level of investment continues to be staggeringly less than those of male founders.
-Female founders received only 2.3 percent of venture capital funds in 2018, down from 2.7 percent in 2017 (All Raise).
+Women founders received only 2.3 percent of venture capital funds in 2018, down from 2.7 percent in 2017 (All Raise).
 The average deal size for a woman-led company in 2017 was just over $5 million vs. $12 million for male-led companies (Pitchbook).
-In 2019, 12 percent of VC and angel investor groups in the US had women in decision-making roles and 71 percent of venture firms had no female partners (Pitchbook).
+In 2019, 12 percent of VC and angel investor groups in the US had women in decision-making roles and 71 percent of venture firms had none (Pitchbook).

 WBC believes that better representation in capital and finance will fuel women-led firms to reach their full potential in the economy.
 We are calling for:

-- The number of female-led institutional funds to grow from 59 to 80 by 2025
+- The number of women-led institutional funds to grow from 59 to 80 by 2025

-- The percentage of AUM managed by female led funds rises from 4% to 10% by 2025
+- The percentage of AUM managed by women led funds rises from 4% to 10% by 2025

 - The percentage of venture capital available to women founders doubles by 2025 from 2.3% in 2018